Staff Council Bylaws

 Section 1.
 These bylaws shall be read by the chairperson of the Policy and Procedures committee to the Council assembled at the second regular meeting of the year following installation of new members.
 Members not present shall be familiarized with these bylaws within two weeks of installation to the Council.

 Article IV: Membership

 Section 1.
 The Staff Council shall be comprised of twenty regular voting members.

 Section 2.
 Membership is limited to full-time and permanent part-time staff of American University (As defined by Human Resources), to include both exempt (monthly) and non-exempt (biweekly) staff, who have successfully completed their probation period.
 This pertains to new staff to the university.
 If there are in-house job changes during one's staff council term, the member must discuss his or her ability to stay on the council and review their internal/external committee participation with the executive team.
 If jointly agreed, the member may stay on the council during the probation period of their new position.

 Section 3.
-There shall be no criteria of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identify and expression, family responsibilities, political affiliation, disability, source of income, place of residence or business, certain veteran status or departmental affiliation as qualifications for membership in Staff Council.
+There shall be no criteria of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity and expression, family responsibilities, political affiliation, disability, source of income, place of residence or business, certain veteran status or departmental affiliation as qualification for membership in Staff Council.

 Article V: Election of Members

 Section 1.
 Voting members of the University Staff shall consist of all full-time and permanent part-time employees, as defined by the department of Human Resources, who do no hold academic appointments with the University, and who are not members of the President’s Cabinet.